 - The ethical code of conduct: All professions are bound by a code of conduct which supervises the behaviour of its divisions.
 AIMA has regulated code of conduct for the Indian managers; however, there is no lawful advocacy for this code.

 - Service motive: The idea of a profession is service to their client’s businesses by providing applied and bound service.
-The fundamental purpose of management is to help the business achieve the declared goal which may be profit maximization.
-Nevertheless, profit maximization as the goal of management does not hold valid and is quickly changing.
+The fundamental purpose of management is to help the business achieve the declared goal, which may be profit maximisation.
+Nevertheless, profit maximisation as the goal of management does not hold valid and is quickly changing.

 ‘Management provides judgement and vision.’
 Explain.

 Answer: Management perpetuates to adjust to the complex and changing external surroundings.
 It assists in making wise decisions.
 It envisions the future and the apt course of action and accurate decisions become feasible.
 Hence, its insight furnishes vision and judgement.

 A company manufacturing laptops is facing the problems of decreasing sales in the market.
 You can imagine any product about which you are familiar with.
 What steps, each level of management should take to give effect to this decision?

 Answer: Modernisation of the product is required to raise its market share.
 Hence, to modernise the product, each level must work as follows: